bioconda/bioconda-recipes/recipes/gromacs_plumed/README.md

 # Notes for future releases

+- plumed patches are only available for very specific versions of gromacs.
+Before updating this recipe you should check that your versions of plumed and gromacs are compatible.
+Do this by locally installing the desired plumed conda package, and then
+running: plumed patch -l

 - AVX512: This was removed from the SIMD list as it is not widly used on laptops and desktops currently.
 It should be added back in the future, but another SIMD type will need to be removed to keep the build time down.